RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

    cd $RCS3_ROOT/rcs3/POC
    sed 's/uci/ucsb-ece/g' templates/aws-settings.yaml > config/aws-settings.yaml

-This step will get down the road quite a ways for your local customization.
+This step will get you down the road quite a ways for your local customization.
 We will assume that you have completed the above step substituting your institutional name appropriately

 The next subsections call out the specific areas of the :fname:`aws-settings.yaml` file that you need to address.